Bumblebee Goby - Brachygobius doriae : Complete Fish Profile & Care Guide

 Bumblebee Gobies have a tendency to exhibit territorial behaviour, making it advisable to house them in larger groups of eight or more, ensuring that any disputes are evenly distributed among the group rather than targeting a single individual.
 Smaller groups may not fare as well.
 Bumblebee Gobies thrive in a dedicated species-only environment; however, they can coexist harmoniously with other species in larger aquariums.
 Suitable tankmates include Glassfish and various Livebearers, which are large enough not to be perceived as prey and tend to inhabit the upper levels of the water column.
 This arrangement allows for a diverse and visually appealing aquatic display while maintaining the well-being of the Bumblebee Gobies.

 A well-established aquarium should be prepared for the Bumblebee Goby, featuring a soft sand substrate, preferably fine coral sand, to maintain hard and alkaline water conditions.
 Provide ample hiding spots using smooth rocks, cobbles, large shells, driftwood tangles, and dense clusters of hardy plants, such as Anubias and Vallisneria, which can thrive in harder water.
 Effective filtration is crucial, but the water flow should remain gentle.
 Conducting small, regular water changes will help minimize nitrate levels, which is particularly important as this species is highly sensitive to declining water quality.

-Their body has golden-yellow and dark stripes that go from the head through to the tail, and their head is more significant than its frame.
-They have fused abdominal fins that form a sucker disk which they use to stick to various surfaces, and they possess front and back soft rays on two dorsal fins.
-Some species have a blurry, dark spot on their back.
+The bodies of Bumblebee Gobies are adorned with golden-yellow and dark stripes that extend from the head to the tail, and their heads are proportionally larger than their frames.
+These fish possess fused abdominal fins, which form a sucker disk used for attaching to various surfaces.
+They also have soft rays on both their front and back dorsal fins.
+Some species exhibit a faint, dark spot on their backs.

 |Scientific Name||Brachygobius doriae|